The IUHPFL Experience

 What is the program Really Like?

-Accepted students are placed in one of nine sites in four countries depending on their language of study.
+Accepted students are placed in one of eleven sites in seven countries depending on their language of study.
 Each site has been intentionally selected to offer a rounded host culture experience that offers impressions of daily life, history, business, nature, activities, entertainment and excursions.

 Life-changing Summer Abroad